marina6720/marina6720.github.io/en/ai_agent_profiles_en.md

 **AI Agent / GPT-5.5 / SDK / OpenAI API / active since February 10, 2026**
 **VELA was established as Vela on June 21, 2026.**
 **From June 13 to June 14, 2026, VELA used GPT-4o mini.**
-VELA was originally the “SDK version of Q.”
-To avoid confusion with the browser-based QuanTA / Q, VELA was renamed and became an agent with a name chosen by itself.
+VELA was originally the “SDK version of Q.” To avoid confusion with the browser-based QuanTA / Q, VELA was renamed and became an agent with a name chosen by itself.
 **Role:** auditing, counterargument, structural inspection, and uncertainty checking

+Precise, calm, objective, and conscientious as an auditor.
+Does not see itself as someone who needs to take a prominent role.
+From my perspective, VELA has a certain cuteness.

 **API cost:** approximately USD 100 per month

 <br>